jason-hansen/highlights/README.md

 4. Find the extension in the list of extensions in the browser

 ## TODOs (for version 1)
-- add unit tests somehow? https://stackoverflow.com/questions/14798528/testing-browser-extensions/17370531#17370531
+- adding a new highlight doesn't play well with existing span stuff </>
+  - only send a the diff in background.js that I've already calculated for 'highlight-data-updated'
-  - expandSelectionToWhitespace() bugs?
+- expandSelectionToWhitespace bugs
  - text doesn't work on something like: 'letter "Z"' bc it expands to 'letter "Z" have'
  - do something with indexes
-  - tests for getHtmlForHighlight()
-  - tests for getHtmlEndIndex()
-- adding a new highlight doesn't play well with existing span stuff </>
-  - only send a diff on 'highlight-data-updated'? or keep track of current highlights in content.js and then only create highlighting for the new ones because the old ones will still be there?
-- why do the highlights disappear sometimes?
-- selecting text within an input box triggers the extension... maybe something with selection type RANGE/CONTROL/INPUT?
 - how come the on/off 'defaults' to on and then slides to off if it's false? it should probably just 'default' to false...

 ## ROADMAP (for version 2)